piebotai/bot/README.md

-PieBot is an automated cryptocurrency trading bot, built with Python, for the [Crypto.com Exchange](https://crypto.com/exch/wha692z6ba).
+PieBot is a DCA (Dollar Cost Averaging) cryptocurrency trading bot, built with Python, for the [Crypto.com Exchange](https://crypto.com/exch/wha692z6ba).

 ## Table of Contents